starfi5h/DSP_Mod_Support/ModFixerOne/README.md

 - Fix `MissingMethodExcpetion: void PlanetTransport.Refresh(int)` when loading. ([#19](https://github.com/Pasukaru/DSP-Mods/issues/19))
 You can also use the [1.4.0-fix version](https://github.com/soarqin/DSP_AutoStationConfig/releases/tag/1.4.0-fix) by soarqin for more features.

-Also CanNotShowItem, RebindBuildBar, MineralExhaustionNotifier, Upgrade Amount are fixed.
+### Nebula multiplayer mod (pre-release)
+This make game version 10.28.21015 compatible with the mod.
+It is a temporary fix before PC game pass version is updated.

+Some other mods are fixed too.
 Check the wiki in this mod page for more detail!

 ## Installation